shoreagents/shoreagents-ai-monorepo/GUNTING-COMPLETE-HIRE-TO-WORK-FLOW (1).md

 - `applications` (who applied to what)

 **Test:**
-- Γ£à View candidates in talent pool
+- ✅ View candidates in talent pool
-- Γ£à View applicants for specific jobs
+- ✅ View applicants for specific jobs
-- Γ£à See candidate profiles
+- ✅ See candidate profiles

 ---

-### 2∩╕ÅΓâú **INTERVIEW REQUEST**
+### 2️⃣ **INTERVIEW REQUEST**

 **Location:** Client clicks "Request Interview" on candidate